MrComic/ManagementService/README.md

-You Will Need Microsoft Visual Studio 2017 and .net Core 2.1 sdk to run this project and for Angular Development you can use what ever Editor you like (I'm Using WebStorm) After Cloning This project you will need to to run Npm install in ui folder of ManagementService.Web folder After that You will need to Change the ConnectionString in DatabaseContext class in ManagementService.Data Project In the end open Package Manager Console in visual studio and Run the 'update-database' Command to Create The database in your Server. be sure to select ManagementService.Data in Package Manager Console unless update-database command won't work.
+You Will Need Microsoft Visual Studio 2017 and .net Core 2.1 sdk to run this project and for Angular Development you can use what ever Editor you like (I'm Using WebStorm) After Cloning This project you will need to to run <b> Npm install </b> in ui folder of ManagementService.Web folder After that You will need to Change the ConnectionString in DatabaseContext class in ManagementService.Data Project In the end open Package Manager Console in visual studio and Run the <b> update-database </b> Command to Create The database in your Server. be sure to select ManagementService.Data in Package Manager Console unless <b>update-database</b> command won't work.

 </b>
 this repo is under active development and we will try our best to improve this repo every day.</b>